Oulston: Governance

 The village is part of the Thirsk and Malton UK Parliament constituency.
-It lies within the Stillington, North Yorkshire electoral division of North Yorkshire County Council.
-It also lies within the White Horse ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 According to the 1881 UK census, the population was 177.
 In the 2001 UK census the population was 102 of which 85 were over sixteen years old.
 Of those, 51 were in employment.

 Oulston lends its name to the reservoir on the River Foss to the east of the village.

 The nearest settlements to Oulston are Crayke 2.7 mi to the south; Husthwaite 1.9 mi to the west; Coxwold 1.6 mi to the north and Yearsley 2.4 mi to the east.